starikovm/phpunit-documentation-new/src/source/writing-tests-for-phpunit.rst

 depends upon ``testPush()``.

 .. note:: The return value yielded by a producer is passed "as-is" to its consumers by default.
-This means that when a producer returns an object a reference to that object is passed to the consumers.
-When a copy should be used instead of a reference then @depends clone should be used instead of @depends.
+This means that when a producer returns an object, a reference to that object is passed to the consumers.
+When a copy should be used instead of a reference, then @depends clone should be used instead of @depends.

 To quickly localize defects, we want our attention to be focussed on